Information Disclosure Based on the TCFD Recommendations

 Organizations and committees Roles

-Board of Directors Receiving reports from the Sustainability Committee on the status of the risk management related to climate change and overseeing the progress of measures.
+Board of Directors Receive reports from the Sustainability Committee on climate-related risk management and oversees progress of measures.

 ii.
 Strategy